 In 2012 we had four litters of piglets go to new homes and in 2013 we will again be able to offer unrelated pairs/ trios to those wishing to start their own breeding programs.
 This is the perfect "Homestead" pig, easy to work with and a provider of tasty home grown pork.
 The American Guinea Hog is listed in the Slow Foods USA " Arc of Good Taste".
 Please call or email us for information or to make a deposit to hold a piglet.
 Visit the links referenced below for information on this wonderful breed.

 NIGERIAN DWARF GOATS

 We just love these personable little milkers.
 They are the clowns of the farmyard.
 We love watching them bouncing and playing in the pasture!.
-We are not breeding goats at this time, however we can supply you with the name of a local breeder.
+We have one registered and one grade doe due in June and we can also supply you with the name of a local breeder.

 We are very excited about our Heritage Turkeys.
 We awaiting the arrival of a breeding pair of Bourbons this year.We enjoy "talking Turkey" with our flock, they are very social!
 We aren't sure which was a bigger hit at Thanksgiving, the bird on the table or the ones "greeting" the guests in the front yard!

 Our Egg layers are a mixed flock of Heritage breeds and our meat chickens are Freedom Rangers (although not an old breed a wonderful alternative for the homesteader who doesn't want to use modern Cornish Rock breed).
 We have been extremely pleased with the Rangers for the past 5 years.
 They are easy to work with, fatten nicely on pasture, and delicious!

 Flint and Steel Farm